PowerPointLabs/PowerPointLabs-Website/_docs/timer-lab.md

 <img src="{{ site.baseurl }}/img/docs/timer-lab/image_0.gif" onload='this.width = 700'/>
 </p>

-> **Note:** You can add timers onto your slides and present them using other computers.
+> **Tip:** You can add timers onto your slides and present them using other computers which do not have PowerPointLabs.

 ## <a class="anchor-bookmark" id="inserting-a-timer-into-a-slide"></a> Inserting a Timer into a Slide